 You can find these folks usually kissing the ass of whomever, wherever, if the opportunity allows, chasing the latest fad, hiding on blogs wearing a journalist's clothing, on Instagram with your favorite rapper or band who just dropped a horrid single.
-I praise these Parseltongue wizards; they’re entertainment industries backbone!
+I praise these Parseltongue wizards; they’re the entertainment industry's backbone!
 Would we have Yeezus without a room full of disciples praising the gospel?
-Musicians step into the recording booth as Clark Kent, and walk out Superman fueled by the confidence presented by these hordes of nods, pearly whites grinning, celebratory, “man you just dropped a classic”s.
+Musicians step into the recording booth as Clark Kent and walk out as Superman, fueled by the confidence presented by these hordes of nods, pearly whites grinning, celebratory, “man you just dropped a classic.”

 Bless them and the egos they keep inflated, the festivals they cluster, and the timelines they heave idiocy all over.

 On the other side is the antithetical dimwit, better known as the “no” man.
 He who believes the revolution is taking down radio towers and loving music that is undiscovered.
-Popular is his anti-Christ, "real" hip-hop is his favorite genre, and prides himself on a faux-superior taste in music.
-Favorite stories always begin with, “I knew him when there was only five fans at his concert and now everyone loves him.
+Popular is his anti-Christ, "real" hip-hop is his favorite genre, and he prides himself on a faux-superior taste in music.
+Favorite stories always begin with, “I knew him when there were only five fans at his concert and now everyone loves him.
 Where were you then?!”
 I love their ability to find hidden treasures to horde.
-They'd rather lock their favorite artist in obscurity than allow them the “main-stream” prosperity.
+They'd rather lock their favorite artist in obscurity than allow them “mainstream” prosperity.

 Walt Whitman once said, “To have great poets, there must be great audiences.”
 I relate this idea to the foundation of any art form.
 When it comes to hip-hop, I don’t see the “audience” anymore.
 There’s a mixture of “yes” men, “no” men, the “middle” and a cluster of others thirsty for recognition, attention, celebrity, and the almighty dollar.